LLC13: Word and Image in Spain and the Americas

 Our goals are to present lectures, conferences, performances, art exhibits and the like at Le Moyne, Syracuse University and Colgate University as well as surrounding institutions.
 We will also organize conferences, round tables, and exchanges between academics and the general public.
 Students at Corridor institutions will have the experience to meet and engage with writers, artists, and performers from different Spanish -speaking countries in various ways: from classroom visits to performances and literary readings to one-on-one conversations.

 We aim to publish academic volumes or a series of books related to the authors and artists who visit our campuses including translations of works in lesser known languages.
-Also we hope to integrate newly hired professors so they can develop their academic potential and become familiar with other universities in the area to bolster their research agendas.
+Also we hope to integrate newly hired professors so they can develop their academic potential.